thycotic/privman-docs/admin/actions/group-member-approvals.md

 Policies also automatically update according to a schedule.

+Related topics:

+* [Endpoint Group Member Authenticated Message Action](endpoint-group-member-approvals.md), which guides you through setting up _over the shoulder_ approvals that can be used as an offline approval.
-Also refer to [Using an Endpoint Group Member Authenticated Message Action](../config/foreign-systems/third-party/set-up-servicenow.md) for details on using a similar action for _over-the-shoulder_ approvals with a ServiceNow systems integration.
+* [Using an Endpoint Group Member Authenticated Message Action](../config/foreign-systems/third-party/set-up-servicenow.md), which guides you through setting up _over the shoulder_ approvals that can be used in offline situations with a ServiceNow system integration.